-The following derivative contracts may be excluded from the calculation of RWA:
+The following derivative contracts are excluded from the calculation of RWA:

-exchange rate contracts (except those which are based on gold) with an original maturity of 14 calendar days or less.
-When such contracts are covered by a valid bilateral netting agreement (see Section C below), the reporting institution may net the profit or loss on such contracts against those on other contracts covered by the same agreement in arriving at the net exposure for capital adequacy purposes.
-The inclusion or exclusion of such contracts for netting purposes must however be done on a consistent basis; or
+exchange rate contracts (except those which are based on gold) with an original maturity of not more than 14 calendar days.
+When such contracts are covered by a valid bilateral netting agreement (see Section C below), the reporting institution may net the profits or losses on such contracts against those on other contracts covered by the same agreement in arriving at the net exposure for capital adequacy purposes.
+The inclusion or exclusion of such contracts for netting purposes must however be done on a consistent basis; and

-4 This is the length of time between the date the commitment is made and the earliest date on which the reporting institution can, at its option, unconditionally cancel the commitment.
+&lt;sup>4 This is the length of time between the date the commitment is made and the earliest date on which the reporting institution can, at its option, unconditionally cancel the commitment.

 - forward exchange rate contracts arising from swap deposit arrangements.
-Under such arrangements, the money deposited by the customer remains under the control of the reporting institution during the life of the forward contract, therefore the institution is in a position to ensure that the customer does not default on the settlement of the forward contract.
+Under such arrangements, the money deposited by customers is under the control of the reporting institution during the life of the forward contracts, therefore the institution is able to ensure that the customers do not default on the settlement of the forward contracts.

 - 11. Interest rate contracts

 - 12. Equity contracts

 - 13. Precious metal contracts

 - 14. Debt security contracts or other commodity contracts

 - 15. Credit derivative contracts

-This item is intended for the reporting of counterparty credit risk exposures to credit default swaps and total return swaps ("credit derivative contracts") which are booked in the trading book.
+This item is intended for the reporting of counterparty credit risk exposures arising from credit default swaps and total return swaps.

-Credit risk exposure to reference entities of credit derivative contracts booked in the banking book does not fall within the scope of this item and should be reported in the following manners:
+Credit risk exposure to reference entities of credit derivative contracts booked in the banking book does not fall within the scope of this item and should be reported in the following manner: